oguru/DnD-AI/Session/10 - Loose Ends.md

 - **Puzz and Guzz** work as a team until they accidentally punch each other

 **Sample Brawl Actions:**
-- Jambaroni charges Pamykos wielding his wet fish, shouting "This is for the keytar humiliation!" but slips on spilled ale
+- Jambaroni charges Pamykos wielding his wet fish, shouting "This is for the arena humiliation!" but slips on spilled ale
 - Nip crawls under tables and between legs, popping up to slap balls at crucial moments
 - Skug communicates entirely through grunts but somehow coordinates surprisingly effective team attacks
 - Gronk attempts to intimidate people but ends up in a tickle fight with Nip